sensiolabs/CasBundle/Resources/doc/index.rst

         ));

 In addition, the security component must be aware of the new factory and listeners included in the bundle.
-In order to to it, just look at the following example in YAML :
+In order to to it, just look at the following example in YAML:

 .. configuration-block::